alejandrojggo/gesture-maestro/README.md

 # Gesture Maestro

 **Gesture Maestro** is an open-source application that enables device interaction through real-time hand gesture recognition.
-Using **MediaPipe** for precise gesture detection and **Pynput** for simulating keyboard inputs, this tool allows users to map custom actions to specific gestures.
+Using **MediaPipe** for precise gesture detection and **pynput** for simulating keyboard inputs, this tool allows users to map custom actions to specific gestures.

 ## Table of contents